slyval/guidelines/Guidelines/REST API Guidelines.md

 ## What?
 REST stands for  REpresentational State Transfer.
 It is an archtectural style to developing web based API.
 Other alternative mechanisms include the SOAP based RPC and GraphQL.

 There are several characteristics that help to describe REST based APIs.
-Some of the detail on these will be covered in the **Principles** section.
+Some of the detail on these will be covered in the **Design Guidelines** section.
 The basic characteristics are that REST APIs are:

  1. resource based rather than action based
  2. stateless rather than stateful